-- 1. At the time of hire of all new staff members who utilize computers, and every five years thereafter, commencing in September, 2004, all staff members who utilize computers shall be required to sign the Saskatchewan Rivers Acceptable Use Protocol (Appendix A) which consists of two parts Terms and Conditions of Use and Staff Guidelines. - 2.
-Staff Awareness of Conditions of Use.
-Supervisors shall ensure staff are made aware of the following: - 2.1 Access to and use of the Division computer network may be monitored. - 2.2 Because of the nature of network architecture and management, they should not expect any files or electronic communications to be private. - 2.3 The computer network is made available to provide independent access for users who act in an ethical, responsible, legal, and professional manner. - 2.4 Division computers are provided for appropriate and work related purposes as per Table 1 (Appendix B). - 2.5 A breach of the Conditions of Use or Guidelines for Use may result in a temporary or permanent suspension of computer privileges or other sanctions as determined by the Director. - Guidelines for use
+At the time of hire, all new staff members who utilize computers shall be required to accept the Saskatchewan Rivers Acceptable Use Protocol (Appendix A) which consists of two parts - Terms and Conditions of Use and Staff Guidelines.
+This will appear as a pop-up on the initial sign in to the network, and staff will be required to accept this protocol on an annual basis thereafter.

+- 1. Staff Awareness of Conditions of Use.
+Supervisors shall ensure staff are made aware of the following: - 1.1.
+Access to and use of the Division computer network may be monitored. - 1.2 Because of the nature of network architecture and management, they should not expect any files or electronic communications to be private.
+Division electronic storage should not be used to store excessive amounts of personal data. - 1.3 The computer network is made available to provide independent access for users who act in an ethical, responsible, legal, and professional manner. - 1.4 Division computers are provided for appropriate and work related purposes as per Table 1 (Appendix B). - 1.5 A breach of the Conditions of Use or Guidelines for Use may result in a temporary or permanent suspension of computer privileges or other sanctions as determined by the Director.